Don’t miss 2018’s brightest comet

 So you see comets are elusive objects.
 They don’t come very close, usually, in any absolute sense.
 Still, this 2018 approach is a good one for comet Wirtanen.

 Between December 6 and 12, 2018, comet 46P/Wirtanen enters an area of the sky where, as seen from our perspective, there is an orbiting ring of some 450 active geostationary satellites.

-The belt of meteorological, television and other communication satellites orbit our planet at about 22,236 miles (35,786 km) above Earth’s equator.
-As these satellites orbit our planet at the same speed that Earth rotates, geostationary satellites appear to be motionless, at a fixed position in the sky, thus explaining why the small satellite dishes on the roof of our houses are pointing at a fixed position.
+This belt of meteorological, television and other communication satellites orbits our planet at about 22,236 miles (35,786 km) above Earth’s equator.
+Because these satellites orbit our planet at the same speed that Earth rotates, geostationary satellites appear to be motionless, at a fixed position in the sky, thus explaining why the small satellite dishes on the roofs of our houses are pointing at a fixed position.

 Because they orbit so high above Earth, these satellites are illuminated by the sun most of the time.

 Observers using telescopes with a small motor that tracks astronomical objects in the sky, compensating for the Earth’s rotation, will perceive the slow motion of these satellites passing in front of the comet and stars.
 The view will be similar to the one seen on this video: